 The Plaster-cast Workshop

-By offering casts at reasonable prices, the workshop helps to promote art.
-The larger examples, such as busts, full-length statues, reliefs, etc., have to be ordered, but there is a good stock of the smaller examples.
+By offering casts, the workshop helps to promote art.
+The larger examples, such as busts, full-length statues, reliefs, etc., have to be ordered, but there is a little stock of the smaller examples.
 Indeed, there is something to suit everyone’s pocket and taste.
-Prices can be found on the pdf file and some casts are on sale in the Cinquantenaire Museum shop.
+Some casts are on sale in the Cinquantenaire Museum shop.

 Admission to the workshop is free and the Educational and Cultural Service of the Cinquantenaire Museum organizes guided tours on request.